-Cost to complete the projects
+Cost to complete the projects and Project cost accruals

-The Group estimates the cost to complete the projects in order to determine the cost attributable to revenue being recognised.
+The Group estimates the cost to complete the projects and project cost accruals in order to determine the cost attributable to revenue being recognised.
 These estimates include the cost of providing infrastructure, potential claims by contractors as evaluated by the project consultant and the cost of meeting other contractual obligations to the customers.
+During the current period, management has assessed the project accruals of certain projects and accordingly has written back AED 1,490 million of project cost accruals which are no longer required.
+Also refer note 5 and note 12.